How Aguero became a Man City legend

 Asked to describe Sergio Aguero in one word, Jermaine Jenas, Micah Richards and Nedum Onuoha provide answers that say it all.

-Manchester City striker Aguero leaves Etihad Stadium this summer after 10 years, 258 goals and unprecedented success at the club.
+Aguero has retired just a few months after joining Barcelona, but the Argentine will be best remembered for his 10 years, 260 goals and unprecedented success at Manchester City/

-He has five Premier League titles, one FA Cup, six League Cup triumphs and, a week on Saturday, has the chance to add a Champions League medal to his collection.
+Though he was unable to help City conquer Europe for the first time, he left them with five Premier League titles, one FA Cup and six League Cup triumphs to his name.

 His individual numbers are possibly even more impressive.
-He is Manchester City's all-time leading goalscorer.
+He is City's all-time leading goalscorer.
 He has the best minutes-to-goals ratio in Premier League history.
 He has more Premier League hat-tricks than anyone else.
 He is the top overseas goalscorer in league history.
 And he is fourth in the Premier League all-time scorers list.

-Now, with this season confirmed as his last at the club, former Manchester City team-mates Richards and Onuoha join ex-Tottenham and England midfielder Jermaine Jenas - and a few others - on a BBC Radio 5 Live special to discuss Aguero's impact and the legacy he is leaving behind.
+He was only able to add one goal in his short time at Barca - but former City team-mates Richards and Onuoha, ex-Tottenham and England midfielder Jenas - and a few others - have discussed Aguero's impact and the legacy he left on England's top flight.

+- Listen to BBC Radio 5 Live's 'All about Aguero' podcast here

+- All the reaction and memories as Man City great Aguero retires, all in one place

 The arrival of 'the genuine article'